everything2/everything2/docs/API.md

 There is no node_id 0, so you can key off of that to know that something is broken.
 The client should be able to handle that gracefully.
 In places inside of the data model where there is simply no reference in the database, the key won't be returned.

+## Dates

+All dates are going to be encoded in ISO format:

+YYYY-MM-DDT-HH:MM:SSZ

+All times are in UTC

 ### Return codes:

 No other content is expected to be returned in any situation other than 200 OK.